 by Bruce Camber Initiated: Sunday, October 2, 2016 Last update: October 2018

-81018: An introduction to time, Max Tegmark, and the finite and infinite
+81018: Our rather different point of view, an introduction to Max Tegmark, and the ABCs:

 Article.
 Dan Falk, Quanta Magazine & Atlantic Monthly: The Debate Over Time